 As a workplace phenomenon, flexible jobs have come under quite a bit of scrutiny from academics, news organizations, businesses, and government agencies—all looking to come up with stats about remote work and insight into how job flexibility impacts the marketplace.

 The result?
 A wealth of studies, news articles, and corporate white papers that offer an array of amazing stats about remote work and the many benefits telecommuting offers to employers and workers alike.

-We’ve culled through some of the data to offer a few of the most interesting stats about remote work, as seen below.
+We’ve culled through some of the data to offer several of the most interesting stats about remote work, as seen below:

 1. Remote work can increase worker productivity.